Our aim is to provide equal access to our games for everyone

 Alternative text is provided for image assets.
-Where possible, we try our best to avoid using text in images and ensure any text is layered over a background image with sufficient contrast to make it easily readable.
+Where possible, we try to avoid using text in images and ensure any text is layered over a background image with sufficient contrast to make it easily readable.

 Help with Instant Win Games

 Our games are designed to be played with animation.
 However, if you are using a screen reader, you will need to turn off HTML animation using the function provided in your account.
 Go to 'My account', ‘Details & Settings’ and then switch off animation in Accessibility settings.

 Creating and testing our site for accessibility

 We maintain compliance with the W3C Web Content Accessibility Guidelines, and these are used in the design, development and ongoing maintenance of our websites.